rpalsaxena/Identify-Fraud-from-Enron-Dataset/README.md

 # > Evaluation Metrics
 Precision and Recall are two important metrics to evaluate a model.
 Since the dataset is small, accuracy will not be a good metric.
-Positive prediction means recognizing that the employee is POI.

 **Precision**: The precision is the ratio `tp / (tp + fp)` where tp is the number of true positives and fp the number of false positives.
 The precision is intuitively the ability of the classifier not to label as positive a sample that is negative.